Reading Time: 9 minutes

 Remember, regardless of your credit status, it can be improved over time with effort.

-• Use only bonafide methods tailored to your needs to improve your credit, they’re most effective.
+• Use only bonafide methods tailored to your situation to improve your credit; they’re most effective.

-• Any positive improvements you make to your credit are valuable and can have long-lasting results.
+• The positive improvements to your credit history are valuable and can have long-lasting results.

 • The best place to start is by ordering and reviewing your reports and scores.

-Now you know three essentials to stay motivated.
+Use these three essential tips to stay motivated.
 Here’s why you should review your credit reports.

 The Importance of Regularly Reviewing Your Credit Reports